 COMPONENT 1: The Sociolinguistics and Politics of Spanish

 The first component of the exam will be organized around

-- one set of research paradigms and
+- two research paradigms and

 - two sets of topics